-Donkey Wheel House Events (DWHE) is our CBD events business.
-Located on level 2 above Kinfolk Cafe, DWHE is where creative events belong.
-Donkey Wheel House is Melbourne’s home for scoail imapct and hosting an event here is an opportunity to share in the good work already happening.
+Events by Kinfolk is our CBD events business located on level 2 above Kinfolk Cafe.
+Hosting your event here is an opportunity to share in the good work already happening.
 Whether you are a corporate or community organisation, there are rooms and facilities perfect for your next conference, workshop or creative event.
-Read more!

 Palm Island (PAST PROJECT)